 All the components have that high GMT quality from art, graphic layout, token quality, well presented rule book, player aids.

 There is a double-fronted shed full of tokens and counters to help keep track of all event/situations.
 There is a large deck of location cards for each game (WWII, Korea & Vietnam) and a large pile of all singing, all dancing action deck cards.

 The only thing I would like to have seen is a play-through section/booklet, not unlike those in Liberty or Death, just to help shoehorn me into the action.

 - Game Design: Ben Hull

-- Game Art: Donal Hegarty, Charles Kibler, Mark Simonich
+- Artist: Donal Hegarty, Charles Kibler, Mark Simonich

 As a solo title, a game is obviously accessible to the soloist.
 That having been said, a solo game doesn’t necessarily guarantee it will be a fun experience or even remotely entertaining.
 Well fear not, and in the immortal words of Corporal Jones “don’t panic!
 Don’t panic!”…do not lose hope and spiral into despair…with Fields of Fire you are guaranteed an amazing, engaging, challenging, fulfilling, hole digging experience!!!!

 The rules are well written but as they have so much information to deliver, they can be quite confusing at times.
 There is a lot crammed in to what is fundamentally a simple card and chit game.